SandwichGouda/Data/Data.md

   * CWDM stands for Coarse Wavelength Division Multiplexing, it's the opposite : it's for multiplexing on polychromatic signals with _coarse_ wavelength spectrum.
 - LR Optics means "Long-range optics" : optics for transporting signal over long distances, typically from a city to another.
 - SR Optics is the opposite : Short-range optics, for transporting signal typically between two equippments on the same server farm/cluster.
+- SFP(-/+/28/...)
+Optical Transceiver Modules are the small metallic things you plug into switches.
+  * They convert optical signals to electric signals.
+  * There exists SFP (1Gb/s), SFP+ (10Gb/s), SFP28 (25Gb/s) and SFP28 50G (50Gb/s).
+  * The form factor are the same for all the SFP variants.
+  * The first two are quite common, the last are less.
+  * Since the latter are much more expensive, they are mostly used un big datacenter and server clusters.
+- There also exists QSFP(-/+/28/...) ports, with require adequate (QSFP(-/+/28/...))
+  * All SFP things have a Q- counterpart.
+The associated are larger.
+  * Q stands for quad : these are merges of four SFP(-/+/28/...) ports.
+  * The associated speeds are four time their non-Q counterpart : 4G/s, 40G/s, 100G/s.
+- ONT/OLTs

 ### Configuring a switch